jsr6720/jsr6720.github.io/bookshelf.md

 I have always been a voracious reader.
 Growing up, I read *Calvin and Hobbes* and the *Redwall* series and as many short stories in English textbooks as I could in the back of the class.
 These days, I read primarily nonfiction, which dominates my lists below.
 But maybe the better way to think of it is as a desire to always be learning, complementing my skills with a habit of research.
 There a few observations I have made along the way that I wish to highlight before diving into books.

+Looking for the source material behind many of these notes?
+Check the [whitepapers archive](/whitepapers/) for the PDFs I keep handy.

 ### The Application of Knowledge Is the Purpose of Accumulating It

 The practical application of the knowledge you learn separates you from those who merely memorize it.
 I have often seen a paraphrase of a passage from *Art & Fear*[^ceramics] about a ceramics teacher who separates his class into two groups: one that will spend the semester theorizing and studying the best way to make a pot, and one that will make as many pots as possible.